IDE and Floppy Drive Cables

 - The connector farthest from the middle connector gets attached to the motherboard.

 Floppy drive cables look a lot like IDE cables except that they are a little narrower, have only 34 conductors, and have a twist at the end of the cable that attaches to the drives.
-They may have from two to five connectors: one to attach to the motherboard, and as many as four drive connectors.
+They may have from two to five connectors: one to attach to the motherboard, and as many as four drive connectors, only two of which can be used at a time.

-Why as many as four?
-Well, prior to the advent of hard drives, most PC's had two floppy drives (A: and B:), both of which were connected to a single controller by the same cable.
+The reason there are more connectors than the number of drives supported is that prior to the advent of hard drives, most PC's had two floppy drives (A: and B:), both of which were connected to a single controller by the same cable.
 When the ancient 5.25-inch floppy drives were replaced by 3.5-inch drives (which have different connectors), cable manufacturers began including both types of connectors on floppy drive cables.
 So the same cable could have one connector for the motherboard, two connectors for 5.25-inch drives, and two connectors for 3.5-inch drives.
-But the total number of floppy drives is still limited to two; the "wrong" connectors simply go unused.
+But the total number of floppy drives is still limited to two.
+The unused connectors simply dangle inside the case.

-Since few computers today have two floppy drives (most don't even have one anymore), and most of us haven't seen a 5.25-inch drive in years, most floppy cables manufactured in this century have only two connectors: one end gets attached to a 3.5-inch floppy drive, and the other end gets attached to the motherboard.
+Since few computers today have two floppy drives (most don't even have one anymore), and most of us haven't seen a 5.25-inch drive in years, most floppy cables manufactured in this century have only two connectors.
+The end with the twist gets attached to a 3.5-inch floppy drive, and the other end gets attached to the motherboard or floppy drive controller.